-The goal of the project is to understand the nature and consequences of business-state interactions, through exploration of the politics of these relations, and documentation of the variety of mechanisms in which it plays out.
-This will be used to assess the welfare consequences for both economic drivers of business dynamics and further influences on political functioning and state behaviour.
+This project aims to understand the nature and consequences of business-state interactions, through exploration of the politics of these relations, and documentation of the variety of mechanisms in which it plays out.
+This is used to assess the welfare consequences for both economic drivers of business dynamics and further influences on political functioning and state behaviour.

 This project is developing a conceptual and methodological approach to frame research in India, South Africa and potentially other developing countries.
 To the extent that it draws on country experience, it relies primarily on India; this will be extended in the future.